spencertipping/canard/boot.md

        the given address.
 I use these to verify/document the code.
     2. Address displacement: @address.
 Inserts null bytes until the given address is reached.
-    3. /n/byte - byte repeated n times.
+    3. /n/byte - byte repeated n times (n is decimal, not hex).

 That's about it.
 The rest is just binary data written verbatim in hex (no prefix), octal (o prefix), or binary (- prefix).